-Focus of Water Conservation Efforts Needed in Horseshoe Bay
+Focus on Water Conservation Efforts Needed in Horseshoe Bay

 Water conservation efforts by Horseshoe Bay’s Utilities staff involve public education and outreach, landscape irrigation assessments, cooperation with outside organizations, and inquiry about new technologies and techniques related to efficient water use.

 First, the human element is an important factor related to conservation, whether you are operating an irrigation system or simply running a bathroom faucet while brushing your teeth.
 Water-efficient devices mean little if not used properly.
 Further, residents must adopt long-term thinking about water.
 Rainfall will come and go, but population pressure will continue to weigh heavily on our raw water supplies from the Highland Lakes.